-- 1. Panel meetings are a public process and anyone can participate by attending in person or by calling in via a toll-free number.
-Participation instructions will be emailed to Applicant Organizations and posted on the Division's web site and in the online grant system.
+- 1. Panel meetings are a public process and anyone can participate via online webinar.
+Participation instructions will be posted on the Florida Administrative Register (FAR) as a notice, on the Division's website and in the online grant system.
 The Division strongly encourages applicants to participate in the grant panel meeting, however it is not required.
 Participating in the panel process can be very helpful for those that intend to apply for future grants. - 2.
 The Division Director, or the Director's designee, will serve as the panel Chair.
 Chairs do not vote on applications being reviewed.
 At the public meeting, the Review Panel shall score each eligible application reviewed for each of the aforementioned criteria.
-For each criteria the minimum score is zero and maximum score ten.
+For each criterion the minimum score is zero and maximum score ten.
 As per the results of their review, discussion in the public meeting, and scoring, the members of the Review Panel shall recommend, for each application, funding levels and any revisions of Scope of Work necessary to ensure compliance with these Guidelines.
 After all Review Panel members have finalized scoring of all applications, the panel members' scores will be averaged to create a priority ranking list.
 This ranking list will include all applications reviewed during the public meetings. - 3.
-A typical panel meeting will include the following: - a) Call to Order; - b) Introduction of Panelists and Staff; - c) Panel Instructions from the Chair (including purpose of and conduct of the meeting); - d) Technical Discussion of applications.
-For each application: - i. the Chair will announce the application number and applicant name; - ii.
-Division staff will present the results of the staff content review for each application - iii. applicant representatives (no more than 2) may come forward to answer questions from the panel regarding the proposed project and application (NOTE: presentations are not allowed); and - iv. panelists can update scores and written comments in the DOS online grants system following discussion of each application. - e) Application Scoring - i. time allotted for panel to submit final scores and comments after conclusion of review of all eligible applications;
+A typical panel meeting will include the following: - a) Call to Order; - b) Introduction of Panelists and Staff; - c) Panel Instructions from the Chair (including purpose and conduct of the meeting); - d) Technical Discussion of applications.
+For each application: - i.
+The Chair will announce the application number and applicant name; - ii.
+Division staff will present the results of the staff content review for each application; - Applicant representatives (no more than 2) may come forward to answer questions from the panel regarding the proposed project and application (NOTE: presentations are not allowed); and - iv.
+Panelists can update scores and written comments in the DOS Grants System online following discussion of each application;

-- ii.
-DOS grant system averages scores for each project to produce a funding list, ranked in order of total average score, highest to lowest; and - iii.
-Ranked funding list is read into the record and applications with a tied average score will be ranked by application submission number order (lowest to highest). - f) Adoption of Recommended Funding List (panel Chair will request discussion and a vote on the approval and recommendation of the ranked funding list to the Secretary of State); - g) Public Comment; and - h) Adjournment.
+- e) Application Scoring - i.
+Time allotted for panel to submit final scores and comments after conclusion of review of all eligible applications; - ii.
+DOS Grants System averages scores for each project to produce a funding list, ranked in order of total average score, highest to lowest; and - iii.
+Ranked funding list is read into the record and applications with a tied average score will be ranked by application submission number order (lowest to highest); - f) Adoption of Recommended Funding List - i.
+Panel Chair will request discussion and a vote on the approval and recommendation of the ranked funding list to the Secretary of State; - g) Public Comment; and - h) Adjournment.

-E. Funding Process
+F. Funding Process